-A taxpayer may not have to pay the additional tax for one of the following situations: (100)
+A taxpayer may not have to pay the additional tax for one of the following situations: (82)

-- > The taxpayer has unreimbursed medical expenses that are more than 7.5% of adjusted gross income. - > The distributions are not more than the cost of medical insurance due to a period of unemployment. - > The taxpayer is totally and permanently disabled. - > The taxpayer is the beneficiary of a deceased IRA owner. - > The taxpayer is receiving distributions in the form of an annuity. - > The distributions are not more than qualified higher education expenses. - > The taxpayer uses the distributions to buy, build, or rebuild a first home. - > The distribution is due to an IRS levy of the qualified plan. - > The distribution is a qualified reservist distribution.
+- > The taxpayer has unreimbursed medical expenses that are more than 7.5% of adjusted gross income. - The distributions are not more than the cost of medical insurance due to a period of unemployment.

+- The taxpayer is totally and permanently disabled. - > The taxpayer is terminally ill. - > The taxpayer is the beneficiary of a deceased IRA owner. - > The taxpayer is receiving distributions in the form of a series of substantially equal periodic payments. - ➤ The distribution is for the taxpayer's qualified higher education expenses. - The taxpayer uses the distributions to buy, build, or rebuild a first home. - The distribution is due to an IRS levy of the IRA or retirement plan. - The distribution is a qualified reservist distribution. - > The distribution is a qualified birth or adoption distribution. - The distribution is a qualified disaster distribution or qualified disaster recovery distribution. - > The distribution is a qualified case of domestic abuse distribution. - > The distribution is a qualified financial emergency distribution. - The distribution is a qualified long-term care distribution (Effective December 29, 2025).